-Most Accelerator Division PC's have Hummingbird Exceed, MIT Kerberos for Windows, and the Exceed Customizations for ACNET Users installed.
+Most Accelerator Division PC's have Open Text Exceed, MIT Kerberos for Windows, and the Exceed Customizations for ACNET Users installed.
 This allows a user to start an ACNET console by clicking on an icon.

 The Exceed Customizations for ACNET Users is a series of additions and configuration changes to Exceed which make running an ACNET console and developing ACNET programs eaiser.
 The modifications include:

 New versions of the Exceed Customizations are released from time to time in order to fix bugs, add new features, or to track changes in the control system and other software.
 (Release Notes here) The latest version can be installed as follows:

 For Windows Vista or Windows 7, you need Administrator privileges.
 Download and execute exceed-custom2_2_26.exe

 To start an ACNET console, do one of the following:

 To stop the console:

 There are a few issues which can come up when running an ACNET console at home.
 If you have a home router, it will block outside connections to your PC's X server.